 In the heart of Copenhagen’s hipster Vesterbro neighborhood lies Absalon, an old church turned colorful cafe, relaxed hang-out spot, rowdy bar, and local restaurant all in one.
 It’s one of the few places in Copenhagen that still hosts a “folkekøkken,” or community kitchen, dinner every night of the week.
 Dinner normally costs around 50 kroner and is served buffet-style starting at 6 p.m.
 Adding to its social and inclusive atmosphere, Absalon regularly hosts a range of events from bingo and ping-pong tournaments to music and movie themed nights, as well as the occasional yoga class or flea market.

 Explore Nyhavn at Night

 Pronounced “new-hown,” the Nyhavn waterfront is home to Copenhagen’s iconic and postcard-perfect brightly-colored buildings.
 A popular hangout for tourists to grab a drink or a bite to eat, Nyhavn is one of the most picturesque backdrops in the city.
 It’s quite the view to see during the day, but there’s something special about seeing the old houses reflected in the canal’s calm waters at night.
-During the holiday season, the area is lit up with thousands of shimmering Christmas lights, making it the perfect place for a stroll.
+During the holiday season, the area is lit up with thousands of shimmering Christmas lights, Christmas markets line both sides of the canal, and each boat is decorated in theme with the season, making it the perfect place for a stroll.